 Passengers should have the possibility to submit their requests by using such an EU-wide standardised compensation and reimbursement form, which will be in an accessible format for PRM.
-The European Commission has to adopt an Implementing Act for the details for this form.
+The European Commission will adopt an Implementing Act setting out the details for this form.
 The form is not obligatory for passengers, but railway undertakings cannot reject dealing with the request solely on the grounds that the passenger has not used that form.
-If a request is not sufficiently precise, the railway undertaking shall ask the passenger to clarify the request and shall assist the passenger to do so (Article 18 (7), Article 19 (6)).
+If a request is not sufficiently precise, the railway undertaking shall ask the passenger to clarify the request and shall assist the passenger in doing so (Article 18 (7), Article 19 (6)).

-7 - Do railway undertakings have to pay compensations for cancellations and delays also in case of a pandemic or extreme weather conditions?
+7 - Do railway undertakings have to pay compensation for cancellations and delays, including when linked to a pandemic or extreme weather conditions?

-To establish a level playing field with the other transport modes, railway undertakings would not have to pay compensation for delays or cancellation in the case of extraordinary circumstances (force majeure clause).
+To establish a level playing field with the other transport modes, railway undertakings will not have to pay compensation for delays or cancellation in the case of extraordinary circumstances (force majeure clause).

-These extraordinary circumstances relate to situations that are not connected with the operation of the railway, such as extreme weather conditions, pandemics or terrorist attacks.
-The provision would apply only if the carrier could neither prevent such events nor avoid their consequences - irrespective of the due care taken.
-Strikes by rail carriers' staff do not qualify as extraordinary circumstances.
-Also, acts or omissions attributable to other railway undertakings using the same infrastructure or to station and infrastructure managers cannot qualify as extraordinary circumstances.
+These extraordinary circumstances relate to situations that are not connected with the operation of the railway, such as extreme weather conditions, pandemics and terrorist attacks.
+The provision would apply only if the carrier could neither prevent such events, nor avoid their consequences - irrespective of due care taken.
+Strikes by rail carrier staff do not qualify as extraordinary circumstances.
+Also, acts or omissions attributable to other railway undertakings using the same infrastructure, or to station and infrastructure managers, cannot qualify as extraordinary circumstances.